 Dr Daniël Janse van Rensburg

-He received the B.Eng (cum laude), M.Eng and Ph.D degrees in Electrical Engineering in 1985, 1987 & 1991 respectively, from the University of Pretoria, Pretoria, South Africa after which he was appointed Associate Professor in the department of Electrical Engineering.
+Daniël was appointed Professor in the Department of Electrical Engineering at the University of Pretoria in 1992.
 He joined the Canadian Space Agency in Ottawa, Canada as Research Engineer in 1994 and in 1996 he was appointed as Senior Member of Technical Staff at COMDEV in Cambridge, ON, Canada.
-He joined NSI in 1998 as Applications Engineer and in 2001 assumed the role of Sales Manager.
+He joined NSI in 1998 as Applications Engineer and in 2006 assumed the role of Sales Manager.
 NSI merged with MI Technologies in 2016, at which time he was named Vice President & CTO of NSI-MI Technologies.
 He was promoted to Sr. Vice President in July 2018.

 Prior to joining NSI, John was the Manager for the Antenna Test Division of Flam & Russell, Inc. (FR).
 During his career at FR, John developed the hardware interfaces for the ADAM 8001 antenna measurement system, was project manager for the development of the ADAM 8002 and ADAM 8003 RCS and Antenna measurement systems; the first system to use the HP8510 vector network analyzer for automated antenna and RCS measurements.
 John led the development team for the FR959 Antenna Measurement system, the first Windows based system in the industry, introduced in Monterey, CA in 1989.
 He also developed or managed numerous FR products including the FR8502 Positioner Programmer and FR8105B and FR8205 Pulse Modulators for gated-CW RCS measurements.
 In 1995 John joined Nearfield Systems, Inc. (NSI) as the Sales Manager and later took on the role as Manager of the Antenna Test Division.